RajaSaad555/content-management-system/README.md

 A full-featured **Content Management System** built with **ASP.NET MVC** for managing the complete digital presence of **Interconnect Solutions** — powering brands like **i-flex**, **i-connect**, and **i-power** across product lines including RF Cables, UPS Systems, LAN Solutions, and more.

 Every aspect of the website — products, categories, pages, blogs, sliders, and inquiries — is fully manageable through a dedicated **Admin Panel**, with no coding required.
 ---

+## 🔒 Code Access

+> **Note:** Due to a confidentiality agreement, the full source code is not publicly available in this repository.
+> To review the code, feel free to reach out via the **comments section** or contact directly on GitHub.

+---